List of tallest buildings and structures in Brighton and Hove

 This list of tallest buildings and structures in Brighton and Hove ranks buildings and other structures by height in Brighton and Hove, United Kingdom, that are at least 40 m tall.

 The tallest building in the city is Sussex Heights at 102 m, which has been the tallest building in Sussex since its completion in 1968.
 The Brighton i360 is the city's tallest structure at 162 m, completed in 2016; it does not count as a building because it has no floors.

-Completed

-This lists buildings in Brighton and Hove that are at least 40 m tall.

-An equal sign (=) following a rank indicates the same height between two or more structures.
+Map of tallest structures